 Secure Financing: Lenders often require detailed financial statements; robust bookkeeping makes this process seamless for real estate financing.

-Customized Chart of Accounts for Real Estate: The backbone of any accounting system, a tailored Chart of Accounts (COA) in QuickBooks is crucial for real estate.
+The backbone of any accounting system, a tailored Chart of Accounts (COA) in QuickBooks is crucial for real estate.
 Beyond standard categories, include specific accounts for:

 Income Accounts:

-Rental Income (Residential, Commercial, Short-term)
+Rental Income (Residential, Commercial Real Estate, Short-term)

 Late Fees Income